 2015 Cybersecurity Innovation Forum

-The 2015 Cybersecurity Innovation Forum will be a three-day event hosted by the National Institute of Standards and Technology, and planned with the National Security Agency, and the Department of Homeland Security.
-This event will bring government and industry together to focus on current, emerging, and future challenges, technologies, projects, solutions, and research in trusted computing, security automation, and information sharing.
+The 2015 Cybersecurity Innovation Forum is a three-day event hosted by the National Institute of Standards and Technology, with participation from the National Security Agency, and the Department of Homeland Security.
+This event brings government and industry together to focus on current, emerging, and future challenges, technologies, projects, solutions, and research in trusted computing, security automation, and information sharing.

 - Describe current and existing activities (guidance, solutions and technologies that can be used now)

 - Demonstrate solutions built on real world products that address specific current issues

 - Describe emerging activities (guidance, solutions, and technologies that are in progress or draft)

 - Describe new areas of research, concept ideas, and future activities

 - Bring together government requirements and industry solutions